O5Hertz/DRRR-BOT/README.md

 - **Access Control**: Admin-only command execution
 - **Whitelist/Blacklist**: Fine-grained user access control
 - **Room Settings**: Configurable room parameters

+### AI Functionality
+**IMPORTANT**: The AI functionality uses a third-party API service from an external website, not an official API.
+This feature:
+- Relies on external API services for generating responses
+- May have usage limitations or costs associated with the third-party service
+- Is subject to the terms of service of the third-party API provider
+- May experience downtime or performance issues based on the third-party service

+Users should be aware that this functionality depends on external services and may not always be available or consistent.

+### DRRR Chat Room Interaction
+**IMPORTANT**: The bot interacts with the DRRR chat room through web scraping techniques, not an official API.
+This approach:
+- May be affected by changes to the DRRR website structure
+- Could potentially violate the terms of service of the DRRR chat room
+- May experience connectivity issues or blocking by the DRRR server
+- Requires maintaining session cookies and mimicking browser behavior

+Users should be aware of these limitations and potential risks when using this bot.

 ### Music System (DEPRECATED)
 **IMPORTANT**: The music playback system is currently non-functional and has been deprecated.
 The following features are not working: